 Maintenance, renovations, and repair of furniture

-Wooden furniture is very common in most churches, we reviewed a number of different wood lathes here.
+Wooden furniture is very common in most churches, we reviewed a number of different innovative ratchet here.
 Prolonged use leads to breakages and loose nails, which might be harmful to church members.
 A woodwork toolkit comes in handy as a home tool to assist in handling any woodwork operations within the church.
 The kit has a mallet, nails of different sizes, tape measure, and screws among others.

 Anywhere there is woodwork, nails are inevitable; being metallic, they are prone to loosening making woodwork joint loose leading to breakages.
 Instead of disposing of the whole furniture, you just need nails and a hammer to screw them together and they still continue to provide comfort.
 In case they break, nails also help to make new wooden seats and tables.

-The church is another home, although we spend few hours in a week.
+The church is another home, although we spend a few hours a week.
 It needs to be clean, neat and tidy all the time.
 Investing in home tools for the church improves efficiency and effectiveness of workers doing various activities within the church compound.

 Be joyful in hope, patient in affliction, faithful in prayer.